< Home

 Objectives:

 Vascular malformations are rarely reported in horses.
-This report describes a case of vascular malformation in the upper lip of a horse, histopathologic findings, surgical treatment and short-term follow-up.
+This report describes a case of vascular malformation in the upper lip of a horse, the histopathologic findings, surgical treatment and short-term follow-up.

 A 1-year-old Dutch Warmblood was referred to the clinic with swelling of the upper lip.
 The swelling had previously been drained by the referring veterinarian, but the swelling returned within a couple of hours.
 The drained fluid had a sanguineous appearance.
-On physical examination, the swelling presented as a soft fluctuant mass, not painful nor warm.
+On physical examination, the swelling presented as a soft fluctuant mass, not painful or warm.
 Ultrasonographic examination revealed a subcutaneous cavity filled with anechogenic to hyperechogenic fluid, a present flow and a centrally located hyperechogenic soft tissue mass.
 There was suspicion of a connection between the cavity and a vascular structure.
 Radiographic examination revealed presence of calcifications in the mass.

 Conclusions: